 The take out at the campground.

-A good day on the water, no real eddies at the take out either!
 A local told us he hadn't seen the river this high at this time of year his entire life.

 A picture perfect take out.